 All Residential Group customers and all Rate C-06 (Small C&I) Commercial Group customers are automatically placed on the Fixed Price Option when first applying for Standard Offer Service.
 As a Rate C-06 Commercial customer, you have the option to switch to the Variable Price Option once during a twelve month period.
 However, once your election has been made, you must remain on the Variable Price Option for a period of at least twelve (12) months.

-1In addition to the Standard Offer Service base rate changes on April 1, there are other charges that are added to the Standard Offer Service rates that also become effective on April 1, as described below in Other Costs Included in Standard Offer Service Rates, change every April 1.
+1In addition to the Standard Offer Service base rate changes on April 1, there are other charges that are added to the Standard Offer Service rates that also become effective on April 1, as described below in Other Costs Included in Standard Offer Service Rates.

 The monthly rates under the Variable Price Option will change from month to month to reflect the monthly prices of electricity we purchase each month under our contracts with our Standard Offer Service suppliers.